wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 In this section you create an alert that fires when the request latency metric reaches a certain threshold.
 In Wavefront, one way to create an alert is directly from a chart.

 1. In App Server Dashboard, click the **Request Latencies** chart title to open the chart.
-1. Hover over the Query Wizard / Query Builder toggle.
-The Create Alert link displays.
+1. Hover over the query builder toggle.
+The **Create Alert** link displays.

    ![create_alert](images/create_alert.png)